 The staging layer of Pandora is currently implemented as a native SQL-Database engine, featuring a DB-API 2.0 interface with full SQL:2016 support, a vertical data storage manager and real-time encryption.
 On this foundation Pandora is aimed to support sampling in common data analysis formats: NumPy-Arrays and R-Tables.

-According to our convictions, Pandora is free and open-source, based on the Python programming language and actively developed as part of our Liquid Coding framework.
+According to our convictions, Pandora is free and open-source, based on the Python programming language and actively developed as part of our Liquid ML framework.
 For more information please visit GitHub.